TASagent/TASagent.github.io/twitchBotFeatures/modFeatures.md

 ### Sloppy Mode

 Sometimes chat gets a bit cheeky and starts dropping in unicode characters that look like exclamation points to pretend that this bot is ignoring commands.
-You can shatter their dreams with SloppyMode.
+Moderators and Admins can shatter their dreams with SloppyMode.
 In SloppyMode, the character `ǃ` (LATIN LETTER RETROFLEX CLICK), as well as anything with "Exclamation" in its unicode character description, will work to trigger commands.

 * `!sloppymode` - Toggles the current SloppyMode State
 * `!sloppymode <State>` - Sets the current SloppyMode State.
 State can be `on` or `off`, though `enable`, `true`, and `activate` also work for `on`, and `disable`, `false`, and `deactivate` also work for `off`